Tiger-Du/SE-PINN/README.md

 ### Documentation

-A Jupyter notebook is included for reference in `docs`, and it is also available through Google Colab and nbviewer.
+A Jupyter notebook is available for reference in `docs` as well as through Google Colab and nbviewer.

 __Google Colab__ (_Interactive_)